 Although the abovementioned work managed to bridge general motions and semantics, the problem become far more challenging given a finer granularity (e.g., mining certain micro-expressions) or specific attention patterns (e.g., telling the difference of different walking patterns) for the description target \cite{VQVAE,zhang2023motiongpt}.
-This challenge origins from the inherent modality discrepancy between text and motion series, which would result in substantial ambiguity and information loss in the interpretation process.
+This challenge originates from the inherent modality discrepancy between text and action series, which would result in substantial ambiguity and information loss in the interpretation process.
 From a higher perspective, human motions are far more complex than they appear to be.
-For example, a "walking" motion series could potentially indicate the subject's mental state (e.g., casually or hurriedly) and physical state (e.g., any disease-related features from clinical observations).
-Aiming at these challenges, previous work have investigated different methods and models for enriching motion representation in different levels of hidden semantic spaces.
-For example, VQ-VAE (Vector Quantized Variational Autoencoder) \cite{VQVAE} presented an elegant solution of discretizing the hidden distributions into parameterized "codebooks" to increase the capacity of hidden semantics.
-Guo et al. \cite{TM2T} proposed the use of compact and discrete motion tokens to offer a more flexible and adaptable array of motion representation for generating text descriptions and the inverse process based on VQ-VAE \cite{VQVAE}, which achieved modeling explicit connections between atomic actions and fine-grained semantics.
+For example, a ``walking'' action series could potentially indicate the subject's mental state (e.g., casually or hurriedly) and physical state (e.g., any disease-related features from clinical observations).
+Aiming at these challenges, previous work have investigated different methods and models for enriching action representation in different levels of hidden semantic spaces.
+For example, VQ-VAE (Vector Quantized Variational Autoencoder) \cite{VQVAE} presented an elegant solution of discretizing the hidden distributions into parameterized ``codebooks'' to increase the capacity of hidden semantics.
+Guo et al. \cite{TM2T} proposed the use of compact and discrete action tokens to offer a more flexible and adaptable array of action representation for generating text descriptions and the inverse process based on VQ-VAE \cite{VQVAE}, which achieved modeling explicit connections between atomic actions and fine-grained semantics.